wangzqi/StockAlert/README.md

 ## Demo

-[Here](https://youtu.be/KMAP3Op4jkI) you can see a video of my application in the works.
+[Here](https://docs.google.com/presentation/d/1Hfd_69M8oH_Z5qKHjjJgYDO-kT6uJuBI7YAezgpVQqw/edit) you can see a demo of my application in the works.

-In the first part, you can see an example of data that is stored in an S3 Bucket.
-Then you see the front end, where the information is inputted.
-Then the program is run and we return to the S3 Bucket to see that our information is now there.
-Once we look at it, we see that the columns that were specified have been encrypted.

-[Here](https://youtu.be/rsZm3JbHMSM) you can watch a video of my presentation where I discuss this project, along with my [slides](https://docs.google.com/presentation/d/1ZI-L-aVYDdLWXpPOYjrs-DwDfPyZH8OSLtSQ9Szt1EA/edit?usp=sharing).

 ## Engineering Challenges
-Latency - Solution: Fan-out problem with creating multiple shards
+Latency - Solution: Fan-out problem with creating multiple shards.

-Cost - Solution: Autoscaling split and merge shards as input requires
+Cost - Solution: Optimize the setup and make sure there is no short stave.

 ## Contact Information
 * Wangzqi@gmail.com